Skip to content

 Setup Virtual Host

-A virtual host is an Apache configuration directive that allows you to run multiple websites on a single server.
+Apache’s virtual host configuration directive lets you run multiple websites on a single server.
 Typically, a virtual host describes one website.
 This means multiple domain names can be hosted on a single server, with separate content for each domain.

 Apache ships with one virtual host enabled by default.
-All domains that point to the server IP address will match the default virtual host.
-If you are hosting a single website, you can upload its content in the default virtual host location and edit the host configuration in the Apache configuration file.
+If domains point to your server’s IP address, they’ll all match the default virtual host.
+If you’re hosting a single website, you can upload its content in the default virtual host location and edit the host configuration in the Apache configuration file.

 If you are hosting a single website, you can upload its content in /var/www/html and edit the virtual host configuration found in the /etc/apache2/sites-enabled/000-default.conf file.